 Using qualitative and quantitative methods, Community Science’s team examined the impact of the initiative through interviews with key stakeholders and a survey of community leaders.
 In addition, Community Science generated useful lessons about the grant making and community engagement work in Charlotte that may help inform future efforts in other communities.
 (2010-2011)

 Under a six-year grant from the U.S. Department of Health and Human Services Substance Abuse and Mental Health Services Administration (SAMHSA-Center for Mental Health Services), Nassau University Medical Center and New York State Families Together have created the Nassau County Family Support System of Care (NCFSSOC) to provide a single point of access to care for emotionally disturbed children and youth and their families.
 Community Science is working closely with these two organizations to evaluate the NCFSSOC and use the findings to support improvements in the system of care.
 Community Science’s activities to date include developing a logic model, assessing the community, and cooperating with a national evaluator to generate questions about the effectiveness of the NCFSSOC.
 We are responsible for the recruitment and retention of parents and children in this longitudinal study.
-(2008-present)
+(2008-2013)

 Community Science began its contractual relationship with The California Endowment in 2006 when we helped the foundation’s evaluation unit identify best practices (including measures) used by evaluators for monitoring and evaluating grants and initiatives that address systems change, coalition building, capacity building, and community organizing.
 Community Science conducted in-depth interviews with nine evaluators with experience in these issues, and supplemented the interviews with a literature review on the same topics.
 We produced a report and guide for TCE’s grantees on how to monitor and evaluate change in these areas.
 (2006-2007)